-When asked why you should cite your sources, many students reply, "So you don't get accused of plagiarizing."
-It is true that you must provide citations crediting others' work so as to avoid plagiarism, but scholars use citations for many reasons:
+When asked why they should cite your sources, many students reply, "So you don't get accused of plagiarizing."
+This is a good reply, but there are other good reasons as well:

 Common knowledge is information that is accepted and known so widely you do not need to cite it:

 · Common sayings or cliches.
 Examples: Curiosity killed the cat.
 Ignorance is bliss.

 · Facts that can be easily verified.
 As you are conducting your research on a topic, you will see the same facts repeated over and over.
 Example: You are writing a paper on presidential elections, and you want to mention that Ronald Reagan was elected in 1980.
 Although you might not have known this fact before your research, you have seen it multiple times and a citation is never included.

 · Facts that you can safely assume your readers know.
 Examples: Richmond is the capital of Virginia.
 The North won the U.S. Civil War.
 Fish breathe using gills.

 Not all facts are common knowledge.
 Please see below for some exceptions, where facts need a citation.

 · Facts that surprise you or your reader.
 Example: Michelangelo was shorter than average (1).

 · Facts that include statistics or other numbers.
 Example: As of June 2009, 42 states had laws that explicitly ban gay marriage, and 6 states have legalized it (2).

 · If you have reason to use the exact words of another writer, even if the content is common knowledge.
 Example: "Lincoln’s political career began in 1832, when he ran as a Whig for the Illinois state legislature from the town of New Salem and lost" (3).